 I’ve thought about making overnight quinoa many times because we pretty much always have cooked quinoa in the fridge.
-The only reason I waited so long to try my hand at it is because I was a little worried that unlike rolled oats, the cooked quinoa wouldn’t absorb much of the liquid and that I’d wake up to itty quinoa bits floating in almond milk.
+The only reason I waited so long to try my hand at it is that I was a little worried that, unlike rolled oats, the cooked quinoa wouldn’t absorb much of the liquid and that I’d wake up to itty quinoa bits floating in almond milk.
 Although now that I think about it, that wouldn’t be a bad thing — just more like quinoa cereal and not what I was going for.

 To make sure much of the almond milk did get absorbed I added some chia seeds and protein powder to the mix.
 They worked perfectly and also give the breakfast an added boost of nutrition.
-If you like chia seed pudding you’ll like overnight quinoa because the texture if very similar.
+If you like chia seed pudding you’ll like overnight quinoa because the texture is very similar.

+quinoa – dry, uncooked quinoa that has been rinsed.
 As you probably noticed, the quinoa in the photos is a lovely shade of red.
 That’s because I used Ancient Harvest’s Organic Inca Red Quinoa.
 Red and white quinoa are nutritionally the same, but I’ve found that red seems a bit more firm, holds its shape better and takes a bit longer to cook.
 It’s also really pretty — especially in quinoa parfaits or salads.

 non-dairy milk – or water.
 I prefer to use unsweetened almond milk, but coconut milk or oat milk would also be delicious.
 Regular cow’s milk works too.

 chia seeds – help soak up the liquid and give this breakfast quinoa a great texture.

 vanilla protein powder – any vanilla protein powder works.
 My favorite brand is Nuzest which is plant-based and has a minimal, clean ingredient list.
 You can use my code eatingbirdfood for 15% off your order.